Frequently Asked Questions

 5. The project team analyzes the aggregate data to determine whether there is potential benefit in a collaborative contract and whether to initiate a competitive bid process.
 If yes, the project proceeds to the next step.
 If no, the project will stop at this stage.

-7. The BCEM forwards a memo to school districts inviting them to participate in the competitive bid process.
+7. Focused Education forwards a memo to school districts inviting them to participate in the competitive tender process.
 The agreement to participate does not obligate the school district to commit to the final contract.

-8. The competitive bid is publicly posted inviting suppliers to submit proposals in response.
-The competitive bid opportunity is defined based on the potential contract volumes of participating school districts with details of how the proposal will be impacted if lower final contract volumes are committed.
+8. The competitive tender is publicly posted inviting suppliers to submit proposals in response.
+The competitive tender opportunity is defined based on the potential contract volumes of participating school districts with details of how the proposal will be impacted if lower final contract volumes are committed.

 10. The details of the framework agreement(s) relevant to each school district are communicated asking districts to assess the offer and decide whether they will participate in the final contract.